 This year I wanted as many pupils involved in the show as possible.
 Through faculty collaboration and cross-curricular links merging creative (Art, Design Technology) and performing arts (Music, Drama) we were able to offer classroom and CCA opportunities for pupils to get involved in all aspects of the production.
-In Art class year nine pupils had the opportunity to design, create and make the backdrop for the play.
-In Music class pupils had the opportunity to compose (write, create and record) music for the production.
-CCA opportunities were offered for pupils to act within the show itself and design, create and make the costume, set and props.
+In Art class, year nine pupils had the chance to design, create and make the backdrop for the play.
+In Music class, pupils had the opportunity to compose (write, produce and record) music for the production.
+CCA allowed pupils to act in the play and to design, create and make the costumes, sets and props.

 What do you enjoy most about teaching young students about the performing arts?

 Firstly, I direct the blocking of the scene.
-This involves telling actors where they should move for the proper dramatic effect, ensuring sight lines for the audience and working with the set, props, lighting, costume and sound designs of the scene.
-Pupils then rehearse the scene and I coach the actors in how they need to improve their performance.
+This involves telling actors where they should move for the proper dramatic effect, ensuring sightlines for the audience and working with the set, props, lighting, costume and sound designs of the scene.
+Pupils then rehearse the scene, and I coach the actors in how they need to improve their performance.
 My focus is usually on body language, gestures, facial and vocal expression along with proxemics, semiotics, pause, and pace.
 Pupils then run through the scene numerous times to ensure all is good.
 I always give time for them to annotate the script to ensure direction is clearly understood.
-A scene is revisited numerous times throughout the rehearsal process.
+A scene is revisited multiple times throughout the rehearsal process.

 Sets: Expressive colours with non-naturalist, stylised and abstract elements to help create an idea of a land of fantasy and mirage.

-Props: Larger than life and painted with expressive colours to create an idea of the absurd.
+Props: They are larger than life and painted with vivid colours to create an idea of the absurd.